-Lindsey Jones is a researcher working on issues related to climate change adaptation, disaster risk reduction and resilience.
-He has dedicated his career to supporting development and humanitarian stakeholders to respond to social and environmental threats both now and the future.
+Lindsey Jones is a researcher and development practitioner working on issues related to climate change adaptation, disaster risk reduction and resilience.
+He has dedicated his career to supporting development and humanitarian organisations respond to social and environmental threats – both now and the future.
 Lindsey has designed and led a number of large international research progammes in Africa and Asia, having held positions at leading think tanks, research institutes and development organisations.

 |2020||PhD.
 Environmental Policy and Development. |

 Thesis: Essays in Resilience Measurement.
 Supervisor: Prof. Declan Conway.